MediaComem/comem-archidep/ex/wopr-deployment.md

 Once you have enabled and started the service, it should start automatically the next time you restart the server with `sudo reboot`.

-> :space_invader: if you know what you are doing, you can already set up the
+> :space_invader: If you know what you are doing, you can already set up the
 > automated deployment project structure at this point, so that you can point
 > your systemd configuration to the correct directory.
 That way you will not
 > have to modify it later.